How we invest

 We invest in a range of asset classes

-If you have a GESB Super, West State Super or Retirement Income account, you have a market-linked super fund.
+If you have a GESB Super, West State Super or Retirement Income Pension account, you have a market-linked super fund.
 This means we invest your super, and any contributions you make, into a range of financial assets such as Shares (also known as Equities), Bonds (Fixed Interest), Cash and Property.
 These are known as asset classes.

 The performance of these asset classes, as well as any contributions, withdrawals or deductions from your account will influence your account balance.

 We invest in assets in Australia and overseas

 The funds in your GESB account are invested in a variety of Australian and international assets.
 When the value of these assets goes up and down, so do the returns on your super investment.